Keyboard shortcuts

 Bring Application Processors (APs) online.
 Each AP runs the same kernel code with its own per-CPU state.

-Limine SMP Request
+Limine MP Request

 #![allow(unused)]